-rance's economic freedom score is 62.5, making its economy the 62nd freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 1.1 points from last year, and France is ranked 32nd out of 44 countries in the Europe region.
+rance's economic freedom score is 64.4, making its economy the 63rd freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.9 points from last year, and France is ranked 31st out of 44 countries in the Europe region.
 The country's economic freedom score is higher than the world average and lower than the regional average.
-France's economy is considered "moderately free" according to the 2024 Index.
+France's economy is considered "moderately free" according to the 2025 Index.

-The French economy remains diversified and relatively resilient with such institutional strengths as strong protection of property rights and a fairly efficient regulatory framework facilitating entrepreneurial activity.
+The French economy remains diversified and relatively resilient with entrepreneurial activity facilitated by such institutional strengths as strong protection of property rights and a fairly efficient regulatory framework.
 Reforms to increase economic competitiveness and flexibility have yielded marginal progress.
 Labor regulations are rigid, and the labor market lacks the capacity to generate more vibrant employment growth.
 The government has partially or fully privatized many large companies but maintains a strong presence in such sectors as power, public transport, and defense.